-Where it is determined that a pupil does have SEND, parents will be formally advised of this decision and the child will be added to the SEND register.
-The aim of formally identifying a pupil with SEND is to help the school ensure that effective provision is put in place and so remove barriers to learning.
-At St Helen's we follow the graduated approach and the four-part cycle of:
+Where it is determined that a pupil does have SEN, parents will be formally advised of this decision and the child will be added to the SEN register.
+The aim of formally identifying a pupil with SEN is to help the school ensure that effective provision is put in place and so remove barriers to learning.
+The support provided consists of a four- part process: